 Spem in alium is among the masterpieces of Western music; to sing it is the ambition of choirs everywhere.
 It is fulfilling and gratifying to sing; for many a singer it is a real test of individuality and musicality.
 Both its construction in 40 parts and the mystery surrounding its genesis afford it considerable variety of interpretation: slow, fast, a cappella, instrumental, smooth, crisp, you-name-it.
 This variety plays a central role in the accessibility of the piece and is also a testament to its versatility as a composition and to its popularity.
 In the creation of Tallis’ Virtual Voice, we have endeavoured to serve the choral community worldwide by enhancing the accessibility of this incredible piece of music.
 To sing Spem is to celebrate what it means to sing in a choir, and there has never been a better time to do so.

 The most comprehensive learning resource for Spem in alium that has ever existed

 The centrepiece of Tallis’ Virtual Voice is the learning tool.
-Using my multitrack recording, we are creating a web-based tool for the benefit of learning to sing Spem in alium.
-Users will be able to configure the recording in virtually endless ways to suit their individual learning needs.
+Using my multitrack recording, we have created a web-based tool for the benefit of learning to sing Spem in alium.
+Users can configure the recording in virtually endless ways to suit their individual learning needs.
 Starting by defining their choir and voice part, the user can then select from an array of listening options and follow along as Hugh Keyte’s edition of the score scrolls across the screen.

 Do you belong to a choir that could sing Spem in alium or is already planning to?
 Be sure to use Hugh Keyte’s edition and take advantage of this unprecedented resource.
 Share this page with your choral director or fellow choristers.